Trump and Biden look to brutal fall campaign over pandemic, race and the economy

 The shootings of Black men and the subsequent protests and rioting present a dilemma for Biden as well.
 He must navigate between Black voters outraged by these repeated episodes and by the larger issue of racism they involve, and White voters, suburbanites or working-class, who might be alarmed by the unrest and wonder how Biden might deal with it as president.

-Just as important now for the president’s reelection hopes is whether people change their currently negative opinions about how he has managed a pandemic that has taken the lives of about 180,000 Americans.
+Just as important now for the president’s reelection hopes is whether people change their currently negative opinions about how he has managed a pandemic that has taken the lives of more than 177,000 Americans.

 Most notable about the GOP convention was the degree to which the pandemic was barely talked about, so much so that a few words of acknowledgment of the disruption it has caused and an expression of sympathy for those families who lost loved ones from first lady Melania Trump drew so much attention.